 Students have opportunities to undertake international diplomacy and develop negotiation, public speaking and communication skills through Model United Nations, Model NATO and Model African Union.

 - National/international civil service

 International studies is offered as a major and minor focused on understanding global interactions.
 The curriculum includes a required introductory course that provides a foundation for elective courses in sociology, geography, political science, history, economics, religion and foreign language.
 You are encouraged to study abroad or participate in a related field experience.

 The capstone seminar is an interdisciplinary course that investigates current global issues and in-depth research at an advanced level to enable students to better understand the complexity of global interactions.

-International studies can provide a more global focus to a major or minor in foreign language, business, political science, history, sociology, public health, sustainability and other programs of study.
+International studies can provide a more global focus to a major or minor in national security, foreign language (French, German or Spanish), business, political science, history, sociology, public health, sustainability and other programs of study.